Eye of the Beholder (video game): Gameplay

-Eye of the Beholder features a first-person perspective in a dungeon rendered using 3D computer graphics, very similar to the earlier Dungeon Master.
+As a first-person party-based dungeon crawler, Eye of the Beholder takes place in an underground environment rendered from a first-person perspective in pseudo-3D graphics.
+The design and gameplay are similar to Dungeon Master from 1987.
 The player controls four characters, initially, using a point-and-click interface to fight monsters.
 This can be increased to a maximum of six characters, by resurrecting one or more skeletons from dead non-player characters (NPCs), or finding NPCs that are found throughout the dungeons.

-The possibility to increase the size of the player's party through the recruiting of NPCs was a tradition in all of the Eye of the Beholder series.
+The ability to increase the size of the player's party through recruiting NPCs was included in all three games in the Eye of the Beholder series.
 It was also possible to import a party from Eye of the Beholder into The Legend of Darkmoon or from The Legend of Darkmoon into Assault on Myth Drannor; thus, a player could play through all three games with the same party.

 Development

 The graphics for the MS-DOS version were created using Deluxe Paint.
 Over 150 Adlib sound effects exist in the game's audio.